malore350/weld-defect-classification/README.md

-# Weld defect classification with Machine Learning
+# Weld defect classification with various machine learning techniques

 This repository includes general information, notes and personal files relevant to the research topic